 One cup of beets alone can contain up to four grams of dietary fiber.
 This fiber also helps avoid unpleasant situations like constipation, hemorrhoids, and a myriad of other digestion issues.

 In addition to that, beets are also a good source of folate, potassium, vitamin A, C, folate (vitamin B9), iron, and magnesium.
-But what makes beetroot especially popular among the sport and fitness crowd are the nutrients it brings that can improve your cardiovascular performance and maximize your training activities.
+But what makes beetroot especially popular among the sports and fitness crowd are the nutrients it brings that can improve your cardiovascular performance and maximize your training activities.

 The reason why athletes are drawn to beets is because of the high inorganic nitrates this root vegetable contains.
 Consuming foods that are rich in inorganic nitrate can play a critical role in your blood pressure levels and cardiovascular health.
 [1]